All Episodes

 Jim Garrity at the campaign spot over at National Review online.

-So don't believe all of this Rasmataz out there.
+So don't believe all of this razzmataz out there that all of a sudden this groundswell.

-You can you can how many of you have heard just this just an illustration here?
+How many of you have heard, just an illustration here.

-How many of you have heard the name Jay Carney being bandied about as one of the potential replacements for uh Gibbs as the White House press secretary.
+How many of you have heard the name Jay Carney being bandied about as one of the potential replacements for Gibbs as the White House press secretary?

 Well, Jay Carney used to be one of the top editors, writers at Time Magazine.